|

 All was well, but 2007 was a difficult financial year for Farm Sanctuary and they were forced to cut staff.
 Being the most junior in the department, I was let go.

 So - again I was at a cross road.
 (That's kind of funny since the next street over from me is Cross Road.)
 I knew that moving back to MA wasn't an option - just too expensive.
 Plus I really love this area and have made many good friends in the local vegan/animal community.
-And I volunteer at Farm Sanctuary, helping with weekly animal health checks and my heart is there, with the animals.
-I also volunteer with the local Schuyler County Humane Society with their spay/neuter clinics and events.
+Gita at Farm SanctuaryAnd I volunteered at Farm Sanctuary, helping with weekly animal health checks for many years until the B&B took up more time.
+My heart is there, with the animals.
+I am now a Board member of the Schuyler County Humane Society and help out during our spay/neuter clinics and events and handle much of our social media.

 I also knew that my house would make a perfect B&B and that was one of the things I liked when I bought it.